logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/displaying-test-results-in-a-browser/_index.md

 The HTML-formatted test result is opened in the browser.

-**Tip:** If you have TestArchitect Client installed, clicking the **Navigate to source result in repository** link allows you to view the original test result within TestArchitect Client.
+{{<tip>}} If you have TestArchitect Client installed, clicking the **Navigate to source result in repository** link allows you to view the original test result within TestArchitect Client.

 ![](/images/TA_Help/Images/ug_MTM_result.png)